-- The Michigan Indian Tuition Waiver Application, Instructions and Eligibility criteria are available on the Michigan Department of Civil Rights Web site.
+- The Michigan Indian Tuition Waiver Application, Instructions and Eligibility criteria are available on the website of the Michigan Department of Civil Rights.
 Applicants are reminded to keep a copy of their application.

 - The Children of Veterans Tuition Grant Program offers a Tuition Grant to assistance to the children of Michigan veterans who were killed while in service, died as a result of service-related disabilities, or is considered 100% disabled because of service-connected disabilities.
 The child must be a Michigan resident between the ages of 16 and 25.

 - Upon admission to a Michigan institution of higher learning, may be eligible for a Tuition Grant of up to $2800 each academic year for full-time undergraduate study (amounts are prorated for less than full-time enrollment.)
 Students must maintain a 2.25 or higher cumulative grade point average.
 Inquiries can be directed to 888-447-2687.

 - Tuition at public educational institutions can be waived for eligible survivors enrolled in classes leading to a degree or certificate.
 The applicant must be a spouse or a child (adopted or natural) of a Michigan police officer or fire fighter who was killed in the line of duty.
 A child must be less than age 21 at the time of death of the police officer or firefighter and apply for benefits for the first time before the age of 21.

 - Approved survivors can enroll full- or part-time and meet the need threshold established (no more than 400% above poverty level without the inclusion of death benefits).